 Because of the physical intensity of Muay Thai, having some previous physical training is recommended.
 You can prepare by improving your endurance through running or swimming.
 Should you decide to just dive right in without any fitness level, that’s ok too, but be prepared for some sore muscles.

-Materials needed for Muay Thai
+Combat Sports Equipment Needed for Muay Thai

--Athletic gear - track suit or gym clothes
+- Athletic gear - track suit or gym clothes

 Best Combat Sport for Discipline and Spirituality

 Many people place a heavy physical focus on martial arts but there are certain disciplines, specifically in the eastern styles, that also provide an element of spirituality, mindfulness, and religion.
-These disciplines such as Aikido, Thai Chi and Taekwondo connect health, spirituality, and meditation which benefit the physical part of training.
+These martial arts disciplines such as Aikido, Thai Chi and Taekwondo connect health, spirituality, and meditation which benefit the physical part of training.

 Aikido practices techniques against a variety of attacks such as kicks, punches, strikes, single-hand or two-hand grabs from the front or rear, chokes, multiple person attacks, and attacks with weapons.
 Students of Aikido are taught to always attempt to resolve the conflict in a non-lethal, non-disruptive, yet effective manner.